A new sample of massive B-type contact binary candidates from the OGLE survey of the Magellanic Clouds: Observational sample from OGLE

-In a subsequent step we de-redden the individual OGLE sources using the optical reddening maps by \citet{Skowron2021}.
-Comparing the values of $E(V-I)$ implied by \citet{Skowron2021} for O-types stars in the LMC and SMC \citep[selected from][and other literature sources]{bonanos2009,bonanos2010} we find small mean underestimates of 0.016~mag in the LMC and 0.0125~mag in the SMC, compared to the spectroscopic reddening values.
-Therefore, assuming these offsets are also appropriate for massive binaries, we correct the $E(V-I)$ by these values, before de-reddening the sample.
+The OGLE catalogue reports the apparent V- and I-band magnitudes corresponding to the maximum brightness of the binary, at the peak amplitude of its light curve.
+We define $M_{\text{V,max}}$ and $M_{I,\text{max}}$ as the absolute V- and I-band magnitudes of the binary at its light curve maximum, i.e., when the system is at peak brightness and both stars are most visible).
+First, we de-redden the individual OGLE sources using the optical reddening maps by \citet{Skowron2021}.
+Comparing the values of $E(V-I)$ implied by \citet{Skowron2021} for O-types stars in the LMC and SMC \citep[selected from][and other literature sources]{bonanos2009,bonanos2010} we find small mean underestimates of 0.016~mag in the LMC and 0.0125~mag in the SMC compared to the spectroscopic reddening values.
+Therefore, assuming these offsets are also appropriate for massive binaries, we correct $E(V-I)$ by these values, before de-reddening the sample.
 We adopt $R_\mathrm{V,LMC} = 3.4$ for the LMC and $R_\mathrm{V,SMC} = 2.74$ for the SMC \citep{gordon2003}.

-Next, we correct the de-reddened magnitudes for the distance modulus ($DM$) in order to obtain the absolute V-band $M_\textrm{V}$ and I-band $M_\textrm{I}$ magnitudes.
+Next, we correct the de-reddened magnitudes for the distance modulus ($DM$) in order to obtain the absolute magnitudes.
 For this purpose, we adopt the $DM_\mathrm{LMC}= 18.476$~mag for the LMC \citep{Pietrzynki2019} and $DM_\mathrm{SMC}= 18.997$~mag for the SMC \citep{Graczyk2020}.
-Finally, we use Gaia DR3 parallax data \citep{Gaia2021} in order to remove the foreground stars, by removing objects with positive parallax and parallax/parallax-error > 5.
+Stars in the Clouds are generally too far away to have good parallax measurements in Gaia, so any object that has a positive parallax and parallax/parallax-error > 5 must be a Galactic foreground object and not an LMC or SMC member.
+We use Gaia DR3 parallax data \citep{Gaia2021} in order to remove these foreground objects from our sample.

-The OGLE catalogue reports the maximum V-band and I-band magnitudes of a binary, $M_\textrm{V,max}$ and $M_\textrm{I,max}$ respectively, which correspond to the total luminosity of the binary.
-To filter the massive-MS binaries from this de-reddened sample, we compute theoretical Zero Age and Terminal Age Main Sequence (ZAMS and TAMS) limits in the absolute V-band magnitudes and V-I colours for LMC single star models from 7\Msun to 50\Msun, at two initial velocities: v$_i=0\,$km/s and v$_i=330\,$km/s.
-We compute these models with \texttt{MESA} v. r15140, which only provides the bolometric luminosities.
-To convert the luminosities to the absolute V and I-band magnitudes, we use the bolometric corrections and colors of the TLUSTY O- and B-star model atmosphere grids \citep{lanz2003,lanz2007}.
+We filter the massive MS binaries from this de-reddened sample using Zero Age Main Sequence (ZAMS) and Terminal Age Main Sequence (TAMS) CMD limits.
+These limits are determined using absolute V-band magnitudes and absolute V-I colours for LMC single-star models with masses ranging from 7 to 50 solar masses ($M_\odot$) and two initial rotational velocities: $v_i = 0$ km/s and $v_i = 330$ km/s, computed using \texttt{MESA} v. r15140 \citep{paxton2011,paxton2013,paxton2015,paxton2018}, which provides only bolometric luminosities.
+To convert these to absolute V and I-band magnitudes, we employ the bolometric corrections and colours from the TLUSTY O- and B-star model atmosphere grids \citep{lanz2003,lanz2007}.